 If you have questions relating to processing of data, you can also contact our Data Protection Officer.

-As an affected person you also have the right to lodge a complaint with a supervisory authority responsible for data protection (Article 77 GDPR).
+As a data subject you, also have the right to lodge a complaint with a supervisory authority responsible for data protection (Article 77 GDPR).

 11. Changes to the Data Privacy Statement

 Due to the further development of our Website and our offers or due to changed legal or official requirements, it may become necessary to change this Data Privacy Statement.

 If this results in fundamental changes for you or if legal provisions make this necessary, we will inform you of such changes (with a corresponding note when you go to our Website).

 You can access and print out the current Data Privacy Statement on our Website at any time.